bramtennet/prognoses_monitoring_reports_code/PROJECT_GOVERNANCE.md

 <!--
-SPDX-FileCopyrightText: 2017-2021 Contributors to the OpenSTEF project <korte.termijn.prognoses@alliander.com>
+SPDX-FileCopyrightText: 2017-2021 Contributors to the prognoses_monitoring_reports_code project

-SPDX-License-Identifier: MPL-2.0
+SPDX-License-Identifier: Apache-2.0
 -->

 # Project Governance

 The basic principle is that decisions are based on consensus.
-If this decision making process takes too long or a decision is required, the Technical Steering committee has the authority to make a decision.
+If this decision making process takes too long or a decision is required, the Maintainers have the authority to make a decision.

-## Technical Steering Committee

-The Technical Steering Committee (TSC) is responsible for:

-1. General ambitions, objectives and goals of this project
-1. Guidelines and procedures and tool selection
-1. Architectural and (development) infrastructure choices
-1. Raise subjects/issues that are important for the direction/development of this project

-The community council consists of the following members:
-1. Frank Kreuwel
-1. Jan Maarten van Doorn
-2. Jonas van den Bogaard
-3. David Swinkels
-4. Frederik Stoel

-Frank Kreuwel will chair the TSC.

-Any community member or Contributor can ask that something be reviewed by the TSC by contacting the TSC at korte.termijn.prognoses@alliander.com.

 ## Maintainers